Why You Shouldn&#39;t Foam Roll Your IT Band | 321 STRONG Answers

 ## What Areas Should You Avoid Foam Rolling in?

 For the IT band area, the fix is repositioning.
 Shift slightly forward to target the quad or shift back to target the hamstring, both of which are muscle tissue that responds to myofascial release.
 Avoid rolling over the lower lumbar spine, the back of the knees, the throat, and the outer ankle.
-According to 321 STRONG, the muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is a better choice for outer thigh work.
-The independent rotating cylinders let you control pressure precisely without loading the IT band directly.
+321 STRONG tip: a muscle roller stick gives you better pressure control for outer thigh work than a full-diameter foam roller.
+The [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) includes a muscle roller stick with independent rotating cylinders that let you target the quads and TFL precisely without loading the IT band directly.
 The [Massage Stick Guide: Exercises and Techniques That Work](/blog/massage-stick-guide-exercises-and-techniques-that-work) covers specific techniques for the outer thigh and surrounding muscles.

 ## Does Foam Rolling Get Rid of Lactic Acid?